 Because of hormonal changes, acne can reappear in your 30s.
 Tea tree oil has been used as a treatment for acne for ages since it works against inflammation, bacteria, microbes, and fungi.
 It could be the ideal choice especially for anyone with sensitive skin.
 Almond oil or honey could also work well in the fight against acne.

-You can’t stop the aging process, but there are always solutions to slow it down
+You can’t stop the skin aging process, but there are always solutions to slow it down

 Keeping up your skin’s beauty after 30 isn’t the easiest task, but well worth it.
 Your skin mirrors good body care, and usually, you can find a completely natural alternative to stay fresh and healthy.
 Stock up on some moisturising avocados and honey, and because of their many uses, coconut oil and tea tree oil are always a good investment.
 For more skincare tips, subscribe to IONIQ’s newsletter!